The Baltimore Plan: History

-Prior to WWII, Baltimore had little housing codes with segregated services.
+Prior to World War II, Baltimore had little housing codes with segregated services.
 The most notable early code was the 1910 J. Barry Mahool ordinance No. 610 prohibiting African-Americans from moving onto blocks where whites were the majority, and vice versa.
 In 1947, Baltimore created a housing court to enforce code laws.
 In 1949, Baltimore initiated the "Block One" program, which cleared a courtyard of 63 houses of fences and outdoor toilets, replacing the private property with an open paved public play area funded by code violations against building owners.
 This would evolve to the Baltimore Plan, heavily sponsored by the National Association of Home Builders as a method of revitalizing neighborhoods through private enterprise rather than government housing programs.

 In 1941 an independent private group called the Citizens Planning and Housing Association (CPHA) was formed with Morton Hans Froelicher, Frances Morton and mortgage banker James Rouse.
 Prior to Federal Housing Administration loan insurance, the urban mortgage market was a higher risk secondary market with collateral loss in blighted neighborhoods.
 In 1950, CPHA campaigned the city government to initiate a pilot program for government backed neighborhood improvement programs.
 In 1951, Thomas D'Alesandro, Jr. created the Mayor's Advisory Council on Housing Law Enforcement with Rouse as chair, including Guy Hollyday from the Mortgage Bankers Association.
 The Baltimore Plan was created to remove blight from a 27 block section of East Baltimore.
 The process was to identify a slum, and hold an inspection by the housing department, sanitation, police, and fire and cite owners for violations.
 A special housing court would hear cases, and condemn the homes or offer a loan furnished by Hollyday and Rouses's Fight Blight Fund.